Last Updated February 2017

 When to Go to Bagan

 High season in Bagan is also the dry, winter season that runs Nov-Feb.
 The temperatures are milder, and there will likely be little or no rain.
 You'll find the highest concentration of tourists around this time, and you should book your accommodation ahead if possible.
 In my experience, the photos are better from late Nov-Early Feb, with the haze in the air getting in the way in mid Feb.
 This is also the only time of the year that the famous Bagan hot air balloons launch.

 Summer time, or hot season, runs March-April and would be pretty unbearable here.
-We're talking 40c.
-Many restaurants will be closed, particularly around Thingyan (water festival).
+We're talking 40c and so dry the dust hangs in the air.
+Many restaurants and hotels will be closed, particularly around Thingyan (water festival).
 Avoid.

 Avoid the summer season like the plague

 May - September is the wet season.
 Some of the roads might be in rough shape at this time of year, and you may be missing the blue skies and epic sunrises and sunsets Bagan is most known for.
 On the other hand, you'll also be missing the crowds of the high season, and might be able to negotiate a better rate for a guesthouse.